eLEcTRiCZiTy/ardu-setup-tool/README.md

 ##ARDU-SETUP-TOOL

 ###NAME
-ardu-setup-tool - Front-end tool to set arguments for arduino-like compiler.
+ardu-setup-tool - Front-end tool to set arguments for an arduino-like compiler.

 ###SYNOPSIS
 *ardu-setup-tool.py*